openfoodfacts/.github/docs/general-project-conventions.md

 Projects should layer `docker compose` files to support the different ways these might be consumed.
 The following layers are suggested:

-### Raw Configuration
+### "Raw" Configuration

 This docker compose file might be included by other projects in their integration tests.
 In this mode the services will appear in the other project's "test" docker compose project.
 Any environment settings will come from the parent project.

 This docker layer should start the minimum number of services needed to support the interface that the project offers to other projects, fetching pre-built images from GitHub.

-It is recommended that no external ports are mapped from these containers and no external volumes should be defined.
+It is recommended that no external ports are mapped from these containers and no external volumes or networks should be required.

-### Local Runtime
+### Local "Run"

 This layer builds on the above to create a full local deployment of the service that would mirror a production deployment as much as possible.
-This layer would typically be used by the `make run` target.
+This layer would typically be used by the `make run` target, so will be used when other projects reference this project as a dependency.

 Environment settings will come from the `.env` and `.envrc` files.
 Note that `make run` will not typically use the default `COMPOSE_FILE` from the `.env` file as this would include the Local Development layer (see below).
 The convention is to use a `COMPOSE_FILE_RUN` variable to set a `COMPOSE_FILE` value that excludes the Local Development layer.
 A developer can override this if they want a dependency to use a local build.